gsoules/MkDocs/digital-archive/docs/archivist/using-s3.md

 You *don't* create a subfolder in Items Storage folder for that item because its files are already in Accessions Storage.
 If you need to create additional files while curating the item, for example, a web-sized JPEG of a scan, you add those files to the accession's folder in Accessions Storage.

+One last case is items that are part of an accession, but were added to the Digital Archive before support for accessions was added to the AvantS3 plugin.
+Some of the files for those items might be in both Accessions Storage and in Items Storage.
+You can detect an item like this because [when you view it](#accessing-s3-files), you'll see an `S3` link next to both the item's identifier and its accession number whereas for other items, the link only appears next to one or the other.

 ## Uploading files to S3
 Before you can upload files to S3, you must first [log into S3](#logging-into-s3).